ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-04-running-code.md

 # Running Code on a micro:bit with MakeCode

-The code in this section describes how to create a first program.
+The code in this section describes how to create your first program.
 The program displays the text "Hello!" and displays it on the micro:bit display once.

 ## Selecting and Adding Blocks